Manikandan-K/jdbi-folder/README.md

     dbi.registerMapper(new CustomMapperFactory());

   Thats all.
 We can forget about the mappers.
-If we have very specific case for mapping any class, we can exclude that class and have custom mapper for that class alone.
-Lets say we want to use this mapper for all the classes except Product class.
+If we have very specific case for mapping any class, we can use @Mapper to override the default mapper.

-    dbi.registerMapper(new CustomMapperFactory(Product.class));

-  By default, this mapper will be used for all the classes unless we specify some classes in the excluded list like we did above.
-And also if we want have any special case while mapping fields, we can do that also.
+  By default, this mapper will be used for all the classes  And also if we want have any special case while mapping fields, we can do that also.
 We need to implement FieldMapperFactory<T>.
 Lets say we have wrapper object called Money which has currency value.

     public class MoneyMapperFactory implements FieldMapperFactory<Money>{